Cerebral Arterial Territory

 The MCA has cortical branches and deep penetrating branches, which are called the lateral lenticulo-striate arteries.

 The territory of the lateral lenticulo-striate perforating arteries of the MCA is indicated with a different color from the rest of the territory of the MCA because it is a well-defined area supplied by penetrating branches, which may be involved or spared in infarcts separately from the main cortical territory of the MCA.

 On the left a T2W-image of a patient with an infarction in the territory of the middle cerebral artery (MCA).

 Notice that the lateral lenticulo-striate perforating arteries of the MCA are also involved (orange arrow).

 Medial lenticulostriate arteries

-Branches of the A1-segment of the anterior cerebral artery.
+They are branches of the A1-segment of the anterior cerebral artery.

 Lateral lenticulostriate arteries

-Branches of the horizontal M1-segment of the middle cerebral artery.
+They are branches of the horizontal M1-segment of the middle cerebral artery.